 \caption{Austrian Party System Institutionalization and Party Strength}%

-\label{austriapsi}%
+\label{austriaPI}%

 \end{figure}

 \par

 The move to a populist-nationalist approach in order to broaden the appeal of the FP\"{O} seemed to pay off.
 In the years following J\"{o}rg Haider's ascendancy in the party, FP\"{O} became a major party within the Austrian system.
 Unlike the case in France, which we discuss hereafter, the move to a populist strategy was successful because of lower levels of environmental hostility in the Austrian system.
 Even though the Austrian party system, boasted two major and well institutionalized political parties (the SP\"{O} and the \"{O}VP) the nature of Austria's electoral system reduces environmental hostility.
 The presence of proportional representation in Austria reduces the pressure towards a two-party system and allows greater space for additional parties.
 In the case of the FP\"{O}, J\"{o}rg Haider was able to find space in the electoral market by using a more expansive appeal with populism after a slight weakening in the strength of the other parties.
 In this way lower environmental hostility has allow the FP\"{O} to become a major party which uses a mix of populist-nationalism as its primary message.